 We have volunteers that help with the shelter and they range in age from 5 years old to 90, and we all have an exhausting, but good time.

 Our shelter has been in operation since 1975 and it is showing its age.
 We have managed to make small repairs and improvements, but there has never been enough money for large projects, such as new roofs, windows, flooring, dog run doors, dog fences and many other much needed upgrades.

 Our shelter manager lives on the property and is available to the animals.

 Due to our rural location being in a depressed area in upstate New York, made worse by the economy, the number of animals in need is growing every

 day.
-We are the only rescue group in our geographic area who can house the animals in a shelter.
+We are one of two standing shelters in our geographic area who can house the animals in a shelter.
 There are others, but they rely solely on people willing to foster the animals.
-We would love to
+We would love

 of cash and on-going financial support.